brown-ccv/honeycomb-docs/docs/quick_start.md

 ### 3. Install the dependencies.

 **Electron Dependencies**
-Honeycomb relies on Electron to package the cros-platform desktop applications.
+Honeycomb relies on Electron to package the cross-platform desktop applications.
 Before starting, you will need to install Electron's pre-requisites.
-You can find instructions [here](https://www.electronjs.org/docs/development) for you specific OS
+You can find instructions [here](https://www.electronjs.org/docs/development) for your specific OS

 **Honeycomb npm packages**
 Once [Node.js](https://nodejs.org/en/download/) is installed you will able to use `npm` commands in the terminal.
 To install the dependencies for HoneyComb run the following command at the terminal (remember you need `cd your-new-task-name` before)